Code-Institute-Submissions/SaraSanchezz-4MilestoneProject_OctResub/README.md

 Project Goals:
  * Create an interactive , attractive and responsive art online shop
  * Create a functional e-commerce for an Oil paintings artist.
+ * Create an environment where clients can create a space for sharing info about Art.

 ### Design Process ###